mattmaynes2/aria/reports/final/3-Technical/2-Requirements/3-Features.md

 ##### Enter Standby Mode {-}

-The user enters standby mode in order to instruct the system that control over connected devices should be halted, and changes in the state of devices should not be accepted as training data.
+The user enters standby mode in order to instruct the system that control over connected devices should be halted, and changes in the state of devices should not be accepted as learning data.
-Standby mode allows a user to control their devices under exceptional circumstances without training the system to perform an incorrect task.
+Standby mode allows a user to control their devices under exceptional circumstances without learning the system to perform an incorrect task.

 1. User enters standby mode
 2. System exits the active mode

-Postcondition: System does not accept training data, System does not modify the state of devices
+Postcondition: System does not accept learning data, System does not modify the state of devices

 ##### Remove device {-}